FIBER BROADBAND ASSOCIATION: EDUCATION, RESEARCH AND ADVOCACY

-Pete Pizzutillo: I wonder how much 5G hype is obscured the view in terms of what the actual technologies are?
-To your point, if you're going to a small cell architecture, you need fiber for the backhaul.
-All these things are out there and a lot of the fiber that utilities have already laid out for metering and sensing already are still the fundamental foundation.
+Pete Pizzutillo: I wonder how much 5G hype has obscured the view in terms of what the actual technologies are?
+To your point, if you’re going to a small cell architecture, you need fiber for the backhaul.
+All these things are out there and a lot of the fiber that utilities have already laid out for metering and sensing already is still the fundamental foundation.

 THE BROADBAND EXPERIENCE INDEX

-Lisa Youngers: Mike Render, of RVA LLC has done a few things for us.
+Lisa Youngers: Mike Render, of RVA LLC, has done a few things for us.
 Every year he gives us the numbers about fiber deployment overall in North America..
-And I will say we're going to see 2019 numbers soon.
-But for 2018 across the US we saw 17% growth in fiber to the home in the US and we saw a 22% growth in fiber to the home in North America just in 2018 and we'll see them the 2019 numbers shortly.
-Mike also looked at the availability of fiber and what that and how that impacts home value as well as MDU value whether it's owned or rented.
-And for home prices where fiber is available, we saw a 3.2% increase in home value, for MDU where someone owns, we saw 2.8% increase in value and in MDU rental scenario we saw an 8% increase in the value of that rental where fiber is available.
+And I will say we’re going to see 2019 numbers soon.
+But for 2018 across the US we saw 17% growth in fiber to the home in the US and we saw a 22% growth in fiber to the home in North America just in 2018 and we’ll see the 2019 numbers shortly.
+Mike also looked at the availability of fiber and what and how that impacts home value as well as MDU value whether it’s owned or rented.
+And for home prices where fiber is available, we saw a 3.2% increase in home value, for MDU where someone owns, we saw a 2.8% increase in value, and in the MDU rental scenario, we saw an 8% increase in the value of that rental where fiber is available.

 Pete Pizzutillo: The FCC definition of high-speed broadband is based on upload and download speed and you’re asking for them to adopt more of a robust, user-centric definition.